 This includes the following primary forest management units:

-The Responsible Wood Standard is endorsed and internationally recognised by PEFC.
+The Responsible Wood Certification Scheme is endorsed and internationally recognised by PEFC.

 PEFC is the world's largest forest certification system.
 Its credible standards seek to transform the way forests are managed globally – and locally - to ensure that everyone can enjoy the environmental, social and economic benefits that forests offer.

 PEFC certification provides forest owners and managers – families, communities and companies – with access to the global marketplace for certified products.